jaxlin12/MyLeetcodeSolutions/README.md

 3. [Z-algorithm](https://personal.utdallas.edu/~besp/demo/John2010/z-algorithm.htm):

-    ```Python
-        The idea is to maintain an interval [L, R] which is the interval with max R
-    such that [L,R] is prefix substring (substring which is also prefix).
+    >    The idea is to maintain an interval [L, R] which is the interval with max R such that [L,R] is prefix substring (substring which is also prefix).

     Steps for maintaining this interval are as follows –